Valentines Kids Party Ideas for Very Young Kids

 More Valentine Ideas

-After we do our activities, I divide up the snacks the parents send and let the kids have a little of each one.
+After we do our activities at our kids valentine party, I divide up the snacks the parents send and let the kids have a little of each one.
 Anything leftover that is wrapped can go home in their valentine bags.
 Anything that isn’t wrapped can be saved for snack over the next few days.
 It makes the special moments last a little longer.

 I love making a simple plan so the party day is fun instead of overwhelming and chaotic.
 I encourage you to focus on relationships rather than complicating things by having to have a lot of fancy decorations and perfection.
 Just relax and let it be a fun time for all.